9 Top Kitchen Trends You Need To Know About

 • Meal planning integration—Smart fridges can now track inventory levels.
 This data is synced to apps and meal-planning services to simplify shopping lists and recipes.

-• Food monitoring—Fridges can also monitor food freshness, expiration dates, storage conditions, and more, reducing food waste.
+• Food monitoring—Fridges can also monitor food freshness, expiration dates, storage conditions, and other factors, thereby reducing food waste.

-• Data analytics - Smart kitchen tech can provide all kinds of usage stats - from energy and water consumption to most used appliances and settings.
+• Data analytics - Smart kitchen technology can provide a range of usage statistics, including energy and water consumption, as well as the most frequently used appliances and settings.
 This data helps optimize kitchen efficiency.

 The kitchen is becoming more intelligent and automated every year.